The three realistic options

 Pros: Fixed price regardless of traffic or time.
 Driver waits for you even if your flight is delayed.
 Vehicle type is confirmed.
 Child seats can be arranged.
 No negotiation or app fiddling after a long flight.

-Cons: Costs more than Uber in most cases ($35-55 for a sedan).
+Cons: Costs more than Uber in most cases.
 Requires advance planning.
 Less spontaneous.

 When each makes sense